-Borrowings: The carrying amount of borrowings under the Credit Facilities approximates fair value due to the variable interest rate of the Credit Facilities and are categorized as Level 2 within the fair value hierarchy described above.
+Borrowings: The carrying amount of borrowings under the Credit Facilities (as defined in Note 6) approximates fair value due to the variable interest rate of the Credit Facilities and are categorized as Level 2 within the fair value hierarchy described above.
 Additionally, the Company considers its creditworthiness in determining the fair value of such borrowings.
-The fair value of the fixed rate Senior Notes (See Note 6) is based on the closing public share price on the date of measurement.
-At March 31, 2013, the Senior Notes were trading on the New York Stock Exchange for \$26.00 per note, or \$34.3 million.
+The fair value of the fixed rate 2019 Notes (as defined in Note 6) is based on the closing public share price on the date of measurement.
+At September 30, 2013, the 2019 Notes were trading on the New York Stock Exchange for \$25.42 per note, or \$33.6 million.
 Therefore, the Company has categorized this borrowing as Level 1 within the fair value hierarchy described above.
+Based on market quotations on or around September 30, 2013, the Asset-Backed Notes (as defined in Note 6) were trading for \$0.9930 per dollar at par value, or \$89.4 million, and are categorized as Level 3 with the fair value hierarchy described above.
 These liabilities are not recorded at fair value on a recurring basis.